zwintox/CSharp-GradeBookApplication/README.md

 		- [ ] When type is `GradeBookType.Ranked` set the gradebook variable using `JsonConvert.DeserializeObject<RankedGradeBook>(json);` _(this was also not covered in the course, it will take the saved file and create a RankedGradeBook object based on that file)_
 		- [ ] Change the return type to return `gradebook`.

-	- [ ] Impliment an override for the `GetLetterGrade` method, in ranked grading students aren't scored based on their own individual performance, instead they are graded based on how they performed compared to the rest of their class.
+	- [ ] Impliment an override for the `RankedGradeBook`'s `GetLetterGrade` method, in ranked grading students aren't scored based on their own individual performance, instead they are graded based on how they performed compared to the rest of their class.
 		- [ ] To get an A a student must have an average score that is in the top 20% of their class.
 		- [ ] To get a B a student must have an average score between the top 20 and 40% of their class.
 		- [ ] To get a C a student must have an average score between the top 40 and 60% of their class.
 		- [ ] To get a D a student must have an average score between the top 60 and 80% of their class.
 		- [ ] If a student's average score is below the top 80% of their class they get an F.

-	- [ ] Impliment an override of the `CalculateStatistics` method.
+	- [ ] Impliment an override of the  `RankedGradeBook`'s `CalculateStatistics` method.
 		- [ ] This override will perform a check to make sure there are at least 5 students with grades
 			- [ ] If there are not 5 students with grades display the message "Ranked grading requires at least 5 students with grades in order to properly calculate a student's overall grade." then escape the method.
 			- [ ] If there are 5 students with grades call the `CalculateStatistics` method using `base.CalculateStatistics`

-	- [ ] Impliment an override of the `CalculateStudentStatistics` method.
+	- [ ] Impliment an override of the  `RankedGradeBook`'s `CalculateStudentStatistics` method.
 		- [ ] This override will perform a check to make sure there are at least 5 students with grades
 			- [ ] If there are not 5 students with grades display the message "Ranked grading requires at least 5 students with grades in order to properly calculate a student's overall grade." then escape the method.
 			- [ ] If there are 5 students with grades call the base `CalculateStudentStatistics` method using `base.CalculateStudentStatistics`